green-coding-solutions/documentation/content/en/docs/cluster/security.md

 GRANT SELECT ON runs TO client;
 GRANT SELECT ON users TO client;
 GRANT SELECT ON warnings TO client;
+GRANT SELECT jobs TO client; -- currently needs email as it is sending the customer mail - improvement for future to decouple

 GRANT UPDATE (capabilities) ON users TO client;
 GRANT UPDATE (containers, container_dependencies, end_measurement, failed, gmt_hash, logs, machine_id, machine_specs, measurement_config, phases, start_measurement, usage_scenario, usage_scenario_variables) ON runs TO client;